catzy007/catzy007.github.io/posts/2020-07-03-my-journey-to-proxmox-and-pfsense-on-budget/index.md

 hard.
 And then i remembered i've seen pfSense can run inside KVM so i download Proxmox and try to install it.
 At least the bootable was working fine but after the installation, the system just stuck in BIOS splash screen.
 I thought what the heck.
 Then i realize if i plugged my 32 GB `GPT` SSD into the system during boot, it just stuck and the worse part is Proxmox only install in GPT mode.
-Then i found this <https://www.reddit.com/r/homelab/comments/7knwk7/proxmox_with_mbr/> someone posted that i can install Debian in `MBR` then install Proxmox on top and i did just that.
+Then i found this [Reddit post](https://www.reddit.com/r/homelab/comments/7knwk7/proxmox_with_mbr/) someone posted that i can install Debian in `MBR` then install Proxmox on top and i did just that.

 First i install Debian and unfortunately i forgot to uncheck the GUI mode so yeah i had to dealt with that later.
 Next install Proxmox.
-Just follow this wonderful tutorial <https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_Buster> hehe.
+Just follow this [wonderful tutorial](https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_Buster) hehe.
 Okay really their explanation is better than me, and mostly you just do `apt install` so yeah.

 <p align="center">